heykayla/open_source_contributions/TDGP/contributing_guide_template.md

 #### Commit message

-{Provide specifications on how you want contributors to format their Git commit messages.}
+{Provide instructions on how you want contributors to format their Git commit messages.}

 #### Creating and submitting pull requests

 {Provide instructions for creating and submitting pull requests.
 This section can also detail instructions for code reviews as pull requests ad code reviews go hand-in-hand.
-Also, if applicable, you can provide a link or input the pull request template that you want contributors to use.}
+Also, if applicable, you can share a link or include the pull request template that you want contributors to use within this section.}

 ---